-1) the keeping of accounting records; 2) the preparation and presentation of the Association's annual statement of accounts; and 3) the auditing of the Association's accounts.
-Part 8 - Grievance and disputes 52.[54.]
-Grievance and disputes procedures 1) This clause applies to disputes between: a) a member and another member; or b) a member and the Committee.
-2) Within 14 days after the dispute comes to the attention of the parties to the dispute, they must meet and discuss the matter in dispute, and, if possible, resolve the dispute.
-If the parties are unable to resolve the dispute at the meeting, or if a party fails to attend 3) that meeting, then the parties must, within 10 days after the meeting, hold another meeting in the presence of a mediator.
-The mediator must be: 4) a) a person chosen by agreement between the parties; or b) in the absence of agreement: i. for a dispute between a member and another member - a person appointed by the Committee; or for a dispute between a member and the Committee - a person who is a ii. mediator appointed or employed by the department administering the Act.
-A member of the Association can be a mediator.
-5) 6) The mediator cannot be a party to the dispute.
-The parties to the dispute must, in good faith, attempt to settle the dispute by mediation.
-7) 8) The mediator, in conducting the mediation, must: give the parties to the mediation process every opportunity to be heard; a) allow due consideration by all parties of any written statement submitted by any b) party; and ensure natural justice is accorded to the parties to the dispute throughout the c) mediation process.
+- (1) This clause applies to disputes between: - (a) a member and another member; or - (b) a member and the Committee. - (2) Within 14 days after the dispute comes to the attention of the parties to the dispute, they must meet and discuss the matter in dispute, and, if possible, resolve the dispute. - (3) If the parties are unable to resolve the dispute at the meeting, or if a party fails to attend that meeting, then the parties must, within 10 days after the meeting, hold another meeting in the presence of a mediator. - (4) The mediator must be: - (a) a person chosen by agreement between the parties; or - (b) in the absence of agreement: - (i) for a dispute between a member and another member a person appointed by the Committee; or - (ii) for a dispute between a member and the Committee a person who is a mediator appointed or employed by the department administering the Act. - (5) A member of the Association can be a mediator. - (6) The mediator cannot be a party to the dispute. - (7) The parties to the dispute must, in good faith, attempt to settle the dispute by mediation.

-seek to resolve the dispute in accordance with the Act or otherwise at law.
+- (8) The mediator, in conducting the mediation, must: - (a) give the parties to the mediation process every opportunity to be heard; - (b) allow due consideration by all parties of any written statement submitted by any party; and - (c) ensure natural justice is accorded to the parties to the dispute throughout the mediation process. - (9) The mediator must not determine the dispute. - (10) If the mediation process does not result in the dispute being resolved, the parties may seek to resolve the dispute in accordance with the Act or otherwise at law.